Yasir761/genAPI/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We want **GenAPI** to be a welcoming, safe, and inclusive community.
+We want **GenAPI-CLI** to be a welcoming, safe, and inclusive community.
 All participants should feel respected regardless of age, gender, race, religion, nationality, disability, or experience level.

 ## Expected Behavior
 - Be respectful, inclusive, and professional